‘Boruto: Naruto Next Generations’: Post-Graduation Arc Confirmed In New Synopses

 — Boruto (@SavageBoruto) October 15, 2017

-After the ‘Genin Arc,’ fans are expecting Boruto and his friends to go on a training of sorts before the Chunin exams, though it is still unclear how long it will take before they get there.
-However, what is interesting here is the fact that Boruto: Naruto Next Generationsappear to be going in the same direction as Naruto.
+After the “Genin Arc,” fans are expecting Boruto and his friends to go on a training of sorts before the Chunin exams, though it is still unclear how long it will take before they get there.
+However, what is interesting here is the fact that Boruto: Naruto Next Generations appears to be going in the same direction as Naruto.

 Do you agree?
 Sound off in the comments below.